jethomas2020/Python-API-Challenge/README.md

     Cloudiness (%) vs. Latitude
     Wind Speed (mph) vs. Latitude

-These plot images are stored within the Output Folder within the WeatherPy Folder.
+These plot images are stored within the Output Folder.

 After each plot a sentence was added within the Jupyter Notebook file explaining our findings.